slesolliec/howto-stellar/docs/README.md

 - title: JavaScript rulez!
   details: Find here tutorials to quickly interact with the Stellar blockchain with JavaScript.
 - title: So much stuff ...
-  details: Already 4 amazing tutorials... well, I'm just starting the site actually... there will be more
+  details: Already many amazing tutorials... well, I'm just starting the site actually... there will be more

 pageClass: myhome-class
 ---

 ## Basic tutorials

+Simple elementary tasts for beginning to figure out how it all works.

   1. [How to create an account on the Stellar Network with JavaScript?](basic/create-test-account.md)
   1. [How to check that an account exists on Stellar blockchain with JavaScript?](basic/check-account-exists-on-stellar.md)